damikun/trouble-training/Doc/OpenTelemetry.md

     - memory storage

 ### Docker Install

+> **NOTE:** Jaeger is not used in the demo, but it is a popular tool for quick trace analysis.
+In this demo, Elastic Stack is used to analyze metrics, logs, and trces and summarize and display them at UI.

+You can use Jaeger when you start distributed tracing.

 In folder `./Src/Docker/Jaeger` is `docker-compose.yml` containing jaeger all-in-one image.
 By running `docker-compose up` you can setup dev.
 Image.